CloudReactor/cloudreactor-procwrapper/README.md

 * Runs either processes started with a command line or a python function you supply
 * Implements retries and time limits on wrapped processes
-* Injects secrets from AWS Secrets Manager and extracts them into the process environment
+* Injects secrets from AWS Secrets Manager, AWS S3, or local files and extracts them into the process environment (for command-lines) or configuration (for functions)
 * When used with the CloudReactor service:
+  * Reports when a process/function starts and when it exits, along with the exit code
   * Sends heartbeats, optionally with status information like the number of items processed
   * Prevents too many concurrent executions